commenthol/streamss/README.md

 ![NPM version](https://badge.fury.io/js/streamss.svg)
 [![Build Status](https://secure.travis-ci.org/commenthol/streamss.svg?branch=master)](https://travis-ci.org/commenthol/streamss)

+A stream2 collection for common stream use-cases.

+* Split, SplitLine : (Transform) Splits up a stream into pieces
+* JsonArray : (Transform) Json parse a line into an object stream and/or stringify back into a single line.
+* ReadArray : (Readable) Writes an Array as stream chunks
+* WriteArray : (Writable) Collects stream chunks into Array

 Works with node v0.8.x and greater.
 For node v0.8.x the user-land copy [`readable-stream`][readable-stream] is used.
 For all other node versions greater v0.8.x the built-in `stream` module is used.